VasilGVasilev/realEstate/README.md

 # Next.js SSG website

 This is a Next.js Static Site Generation freelance project developed via Tailwind, React and Framer Motion.
-It promotes the sales of aparments.
+It promotes the sales of apartments.
 The website has mobile responsiveness, animations for a more seamless UX and its main feature is the utilization of polygon shapes to mark the status of the apartments - available, reserved, sold.

 ## [Go to Website](https://ixorabg.com/)